glyh/on_pal/language/syntax.md

 // a == [3, 2, 3, 9]

 // Mutability:
-let counter of mut[int] = ref 0; // creates an atom just as in clojure. counter.swap(_ + 1); // or:
+let counter of ref(int) = &0; // creates an atom just as in clojure. we just use c-like syntax here counter.swap(_ + 1); // or:
-swap(counter, fn(x) x + 1 end);
+print(f"{*counter}%n"); // dereferencing an atom we get the underlying value swap(counter, fn(x) x + 1 end);

 // Function definition: